Spring 2021 Academic Information

 A hybrid course is one that meets less than 50 percent of the time in-person but has at least one traditional (in-person) meeting.

-Unless scheduled as an online course, all fall courses are being prepared as traditional in-person or hybrid courses.
+Unless scheduled as an online course, all spring courses are being prepared as traditional in-person or hybrid courses.
 Hybrid courses will allow for proper social distancing when the classroom space cannot accommodate all students enrolled in the course.
 Often, these plans will stagger in-person attendance of students so that students will participate in in-person learning once or twice per week while participating virtually during other class meetings.
 Faculty will communicate their hybrid course plans before the beginning of the semester.
 Additionally, all courses will have a fully online course plan in case there is a need to move to remote instruction.

 All course syllabi will include a statement explaining the plan for delivering the course in-person or hybrid and online.
 Syllabi will also include a statement of the necessary technology for students to be successful in the course.
 Students are asked to thoroughly review their syllabi and notify their instructors immediately if they have any access concerns.